gvwilson/sdxjs/CONTRIBUTING.md

 1. The home page for the site as a whole is in `./index.html`.
     At present, this immediately redirects to the home page of Volume 1.

+### Authors

+1. Add an entry in the YAML configuration file for each volume you are contributing to (alphabetically by surname) with `id`, `name`, and `img` sub-keys.
+    If possible, use your GitHub ID as your `id`.

+2. Create a Markdown file `./authors/id.md` (with your ID instead of `id`) with a few lines about yourself.

+3. Add an image to `./static` to be included in the author display.

 ## Writing Style

 1. Please install [WAVE][webaim-wave] and check that pages are accessible